Desperate Measures (musical): Synopsis

 Johnny Blood, a hotheaded young cowboy, killed a man in a bar fight for a saloon girl Bella Rose, and is sentenced to death (“The Ballad of Johnny Blood”).
 Knowing that Johnny killed in self-defense, the sheriff decides to ask Johnny's sister Susanna, a novice nun – Sister Mary Jo, to plead with the governor for Johnny's life (“That’s Just How It Is”).
-The governor, who sees strict law and order as his political legacy (“Some Day They Will Thank Me”), ignores her plead (“Look in Your Heart”), but suggests exchanging Susanna's chastity for Johnny's freedom.
+The governor, who sees strict law and order as his political legacy (“Some Day They Will Thank Me”), ignores her pleas (“Look in Your Heart”), but suggests exchanging Susanna's chastity for Johnny's freedom.

 Seeing the dilemma Susanna faces, Johnny argues “It’s Good to Be Alive”.
 The sheriff suggests a plan to switch Susanna with a saloon girl after the dark (“It Doesn’t Hurt to Try”).

 They find Bella Rose, who agrees to participate for free because she is in love with Johnny (“It’s Getting Hot in Here”).
 The sheriff and Susanna coach Bella to walk and smile like a nun, while Bella teaches Susanna to lighten up (“The Way That You Feel”).
 Alone, Sheriff wonders about the feeling he has grown towards Susanna (“Stop There”).

 At night, Susanna goes to the governor's house, only to switch with Bella after the light is off.
 Everyone wonders how their lives are changed “In the Dark”.